psachin/psachin.github.io/about.md

 [latest kernel](https://github.com/psachin/bash_scripts/blob/master/build_my_kernel.sh)).
 I usually work on this system.

-My other system includes Acer _emachines_ eM350 netbook also running Slackware.
-I use it as a hotspot using [hotspotd](https://github.com/psachin/hotspotd).
-I also have an old desktop with AMD Athlon with 2 Gigs of RAM running Slackware again!.
+My other system includes Acer _emachines_ eM350 netbook running [Manjaro Linux](https://manjaro.org/) an independently developed [Arch Linux](https://www.archlinux.org/).
+I use it as a hotspot using [hotspotd](https://github.com/psachin/hotspotd). ~~I also have an old desktop with AMD Athlon with 2 Gigs of RAM running Slackware again!.
-The system's storage is shared via NFS across my home network, basically this is my NFS server.
+The system's storage is shared via NFS across my home network, basically this is my NFS server.~~

 Apart from this I had a very old Intel Pentium II Machine with 350MHz processor and 64MB of RAM running Vector Linux. ~~I wonder how this